andreasKroepelin/derse-unconference-2023-literate-pluto-packages/ExamplePackage/README.md

 * `Project.toml` contains package metadata such as
     * Package name and version (relevant for julia's built-in package manager)
     * Dependencies and constraints

+  and defines the package **environment** toghether with the next file:
 * `Manifest.toml` current manifestation of the package environment **for the local checkout** (this is normally not checked in to version control)
 * `test/runtests.jl` a julia script that serves as the entry point for tests.
 Tests can then be simply run by a single command in the julia REPL: